jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 		from="your_from_address"
 	}

-## Redirection and SSL
+## Global Settings

-SecureSocial tries to redirect the user back to the page they intended to access after login.
+- `onLoginGoTo`: SecureSocial tries to redirect the user back to the page they intended to access after login.
 There are cases where this can't be done (eg: the user tried to POST a form) or accessed the login page directly.
 Adding the `onLoginGoto` property allows SecureSocial to redirect the user to the page you need.

-There is also a `onLogoutGoto` property for logout actions.
+- `onLogoutGoTo`: The page where the user is redirected to after logging out.

-You can enable SSL for OAuth callbacks and for the login, signup and reset password actions of the `UsernamePasswordProvider` (you'll want this in production mode).
+- `ssl`: You can enable SSL for OAuth callbacks and for the login, signup and reset password actions of the `UsernamePasswordProvider` (you'll want this in production mode).

+- `sessionTimeOut`: Specifies the session time out in minutes.
+Users get logged out automatically after being inactive for the minutes specified in this property.
+The default is 60 minutes.

+- `assetsController`: This setting is optional.
+It is only needed if you are not using the default Assets controller provided by Play.
+The value must be the full qualified class name of your controller prepended by the word Reverse.

+All these settings go inside a `securesocial` section as shown below:

     :::bash
 	securesocial {
 		#
 		# Where to redirect the user if SecureSocial can't figure that out from
-		# the request that led the use to the login page
+		# the request that was received before authenticating the user
 		#
 		onLoginGoTo=/